Moondyne Joe

-Joseph Johns (c.
+Joseph Bolitho Johns (c.
 February 1826 – 13 August 1900), better known as Moondyne Joe, was an English convict and Western Australia's best-known bushranger.
 Born into poor and relatively difficult circumstances, he became something of a petty criminal robber with a strong sense of self-determination.
 He is remembered as a person who had escaped multiple times from prison.

 Biography

-Child Hood
+Childhood

-Born in Cornwall, England, around 1826 and raised as Protestant.
+Some say he was born in Cornwall but an online ANU source quotes him as being born in Wales, around 1826-27, and raised as a Protestant.
 He was baptised in the Parish Church at Wendron, married at Johnston Memorial Congregational church at Fremantle, and buried in the Anglican section of Fremantle Cemetery.
 Despite claims that he was Roman Catholic, there is no evidence for this and would be incredibly unusual in Cornwall.
 He was the third of three children of blacksmith Thomas Johns (1799–1833) and his wife Mary Bolitho (1804–1860).
 Joe was a tall man with black hair and hazel-coloured eyes, and it is likely that he contracted smallpox in his youth as, later, records describe him as "pockmarked".
 His father died some time in 1833, and Johns and his brother took work as copper miners.
 In 1841 the family was living at Porkellis, Cornwall, but by 1848 Johns had migrated to Wales, taking work as an iron ore miner, probably at the Clydach Iron Works.

 Prison

 On 15 November 1848, Johns and an associate using the name William Cross, the pseudonym for the convict John Williams, were arrested near Chepstow for "stealing from the house of Richard Price, three loaves of bread, one piece of bacon, several cheeses, and other goods".
 Arraigned at the Brecon Assizes on charges of burglary and stealing, the pair pleaded not guilty.
-On 23 March, they were tried at the Lent Assizes before Sir William Erle.
+On 23 March, they were tried at the Lent Assizes before William Erle.
 Newspaper reports of the trial suggest that the pair gave an unexpectedly spirited defence, but Johns was abrasive and "contravened the conventions of court procedure".
 The men were convicted and sentenced to ten years' penal servitude.
-W. J. Edgar (1990) observes that in several other cases brought before the same judge that day, guilty pleas to very similar charges resulted in sentences ranging from three weeks to three months.

 Johns and Williams were to spend the next seven months working on a government work party in the local area, before being transferred to Millbank Prison.
 On 1 January 1850, they were transferred to Pentonville Prison to serve their mandatory six months of solitary confinement.
 The pair were transferred to Dartmoor Prison on 21 October 1851, but shortly afterwards Johns was transferred to the Woolwich prison hulk Justitia, probably for disciplinary reasons.
 When the Justitia was destroyed by fire, he was transferred to the Defence.
 About a year later, he boarded the prison ship Pyrenees for transportation to what was then the British penal colony of Western Australia to serve out the remainder of his sentence.
 In turn, Williams was transported to Van Diemen's Land in March 1852.